 The venue, John Abbott College, has been built upon the unceded and traditional lands of the Kanien'kehá:ka and Algonquin nations.
 It sits on the Western tip of the island of Montreal, overlooking Lac Saint-Louis.
 Originally part of McGill University's MacDonald Agricultural Campus, the buildings making up the College were taken to form the Cégep in 1970.
 It is JACMUN's great honour to be able to host its conference in this establishment.

-This year's conference will hold six committees: one General Assembly, two Specialized Agencies and three Crises, of which one is a People's Choice Crisis and another being an Ad Hoc.
+This year's conference will hold five committees: one General Assembly, one Specialized Agency, and three Crises, of which one is a People's Choice Crisis and another being an Ad Hoc.

 JACMUN is a great conference for beginners and experienced participants alike, allowing them to both learn the ropes and explore the limits of their potential.
 From drafting a resolution paper to elaborating crisis arcs, the whole JACMUN Secretariat wishes all attending delegates a wonderful time!